 Want to see something a little more complex?
 Download my checklist lead magnet to see how my email nurture sequence plays out over the coming days.

-If you’re a Drip user, download the Sample Drip Workflow and Email Templates. and the Getting Started With Drip Guide I created.
+If you’re a Drip user, check out the Getting Started With Drip Guide I created.

 See and experience the framework I use to establish rapport and relationship with contacts in that critical early stage.

 Feel free to swipe my content and adapt it to your business.

 If you have multiple products in your value ladder try this approach to asking for the sale in your welcome sequence.